siposzoltan03/Harmoney-Own/README.md

 they can monitor and analyze their financial decisions.

 ## How to run
+First of all, Node.js have to be installed on your system to run the React application.

 To be able to run the React application you have to follow these simple steps:
  * After cloning the repository, run ```npm install``` to get all the necessary Node packages
  * Run ```npm start``` and the application will run